jimbo-codes/FairCoinFlip/README.md

 5. Functionality for top Navbar links (leaderboard and backend stuff)
 8. Statistics (consolidated), leaderboard
 9. Replace user_id with sessions (probably after web3js implementation)
-*** Depending on your selection of heads vs. Tails, set the coin image to heads (or tails) *** Add onclick rotate (just one flip) for the coin
 5. Small links at bottom (faq, etc)
------ Add social links to the bottom (once authenticated)
 9. steps for deployment on real website?
 2. Dollar conversion for ETH - pull from other proj (update on every game update)
 8. Your desktop should have more User info (more real estate) - show win streak, balance, maybe some other stuff on top right (w/ profile image)